uscensusbureau/us-census-bureau-data-api-mcp/README.md

 ## MCP Server Architecture

-* `docker-compose` - Organizes the project into different containers.
-* `mcp-server` - Source code for the MCP Server.
+* `mcp-server/src/` - Source code for the MCP Server.
-* `mcp-server/index.ts` - Starts the MCP Server and registers tools.
+* `mcp-server/src/index.ts` - Starts the MCP Server and registers tools.
-* `mcp-server/server.ts` - Defines the `McpServer` class that handles calls to the server, e.g. how `tools/list` and `tools/calls` respond to requests
+* `mcp-server/src/server.ts` - Defines the `McpServer` class that handles calls to the server, e.g. how `tools/list` and `tools/calls` respond to requests
-* `mcp-server/tools/` - Includes tool definitions and shared classes, e.g. `BaseTool` and `ToolRegistry`, to reduce repetition and exposes the tools list to the server
+* `mcp-server/src/tools/` - Includes tool definitions and shared classes, e.g. `BaseTool` and `ToolRegistry`, to reduce repetition and exposes the tools list to the server
-* `mcp-server/schema/` - Houses each tool’s schema and is used to validate schemas in tests
+* `mcp-server/src/schema/` - Houses each tool’s schema and is used to validate schemas in tests

 ## Available Methods